REGISTRATION NOW OPEN FOR 2026

 PROFESSIONAL ADVISORY TEAM

-Your instructor runs two clinical shoulder practices for the past 20 years, with extensive clinical experience across all ages and athletic abilities.
+Your instructor has run two clinical shoulder practices for the past 20 years, with extensive clinical experience across all ages and athletic abilities.

 ONGOING PD @ SHOULDER PT